knpuniversity/symfony/knpu/ep6-security/conditional-validation-groups.md

 Without doing anything else, go back, hit register, and check it out!
 The error went away.
 Here's what's happening: by default, all constraints live in a group called `Default`.
-And when you form is validated, it validates all constraints in this `Default` group.
+And when your form is validated, it validates all constraints in this `Default` group.
 So now that we've put this into a different group called `Registration`, when the form validates, it doesn't validate using this constraint.